How to Get a $3,000 Personal Loan Despite Bad Credit

 Many people with chronic medical conditions or scheduled surgeries can access $3,000 or more from their employer, even with a bad credit history.
 Although not a personal loan, a Healthcare Flexible Spending Account (HCFSA) offers better benefits and government-required guarantees.

-An HCFSA is an excellent medical financing alternative for those with bad credit, providing many advantages.
+An HCFSA is an excellent medical financing alternative for those with bad credit.
+It provides many advantages.
 If your workplace offers it, be sure to participate.

 Upfront Funding